Art Journal Adventure & how it startedPosted: February 2, 2023 Filed under: Art Journal, Classes | Tags: Art Journal, Classes 3 Comments

 This is another take on the wintry theme.
 If you haven’t tried art journalling before you will not be alone.
 Click over to the Crop A While website to learn more or register.
 If you drop into Crop A While one of my journals is there to give you an idea of what we’ll be doing this week and in future episodes of the Art Journal Adventure.

 Nestled in WinterPosted: December 10, 2021 Filed under: A blizzard, Art Journal, Classes, Dies, nestled, Penny Black, pine branch | Tags: Art Journal, Classes, Penny Black creative dies 14 Comments

 Although I see the beautiful contrast of foliage and snow outside I am not seeing many birds on the feeder right now.
 Instead I have placed a very cute robin in amongst the wintery Christmas foliage of an art journal page.

 This isn’t just any art journal page; this spread is in a new journal I have been using for the last few months as I schemed and dreamed up a new in-person class for 2022.
 It isn’t just a class it’s an Art Journal Adventure.

 To create this double page spread in the Dina Wakley 6″x6″ mixed media journal I used acrylic paints, distress spray and some ‘easy to find around the home’ texture tools.
 All the die cuts are from Penny Black and are listed below.

 To keep things within an acceptable level of fiddliness I die cut all the foliage from coloured cardstock and painted only the the little bird.
-To see more of my ideas in a promo for the upcoming class watch the video below.

 I know this is an in-person (in Ottawa) class which excludes quite a few of you but if you are interested in seeing something like this in an online version please let me know in the comments.